Sign PermitsCouncil / Footpath / Panning / Building / Heritage Victoria permits

 - The location of closest traffic control signs.

 - Identification of any view lines or vistas that could be affected by the proposed sign.

 - Dimensions, height above ground level and extent of projection of the proposed sign.

 - The height, width, depth of the total sign structure including method of support and any associated structures such as safety devices and service platforms.

 - Details of any form of illumination including details of baffles and the times at which the sign would be illuminated.

-- The colour, lettering style and materials of the proposed sign.
+- Colour, lettering style and materials of the proposed sign.

-- The size of the display (total advertising area including all sides of a multi-sided sign).
+- Size of the display (total advertising area including all sides of a multi-sided sign).

-- The location of any corporate logo box and proportion of display area occupied by such a logo box.
+- Location of any corporate logo box and proportion of display area occupied by such a logo box.